 Volunteer-based since 2000, the Cherab Foundation is a 501(c)3 nonprofit for children with neurological or genetic impairments that affect communication with a focus on autism and apraxia.
-Our mission is to bring together parents with educational, speech, and medical professionals to provide evidence-based and integrative approaches to help children on the neurological spectrum with therapy, nutrition, socialization, and awareness.
+Our mission is to bring together parents with educational, speech, and medical professionals FOR RESEARCH AND to provide evidence-based and integrative approaches to help children on the neurological spectrum with therapy, nutrition, socialization, and awareness.
 Without support, children in these situations are falling through the cracks in diagnosis, treatment, and then education and life.

 At the core crowdFunnit brings people together, raising

 awareness about differences while fostering acceptance and compassion for children with a communication impairment.
 Helping a friendless child celebrate a birthday is just an incredible mechanism by which to help make this happen.
 The party itself and any media attention it brings will help fight bullying at the root while the community connections will exist long after the party ends.
 Our most recent parties are perfect examples of this recipe for success.
 Learn more